xiphonics/picoTracker/usermanual/content/pages/getting-started.md

 ![image of screen map](image/screenmap.png)

-On bootup, the picoTracker will start on the Song screen of the last previously opened project.
+The picoTracker boots into the Song screen of your most recently opened project.
+Press and hold ENTER while restarting to instead launch a new, untitled project instead.

 The picoTrackers keypad layout resembles a typical old console game controller.